“Our River Our Responsibility

 The Enviroscape watershed model is used to teach students about watersheds, water quality, point and non point source pollution, and solutions.
-Please contact our Education Coordinator, Mary Poudel, if you are interested in scheduling a presentation.
+Please contact Education Coordinator Evan Deckers if you are interested in scheduling a presentation.

 Outdoor Education Experiences

 Currently, the Alliance works with 7th grade teachers in Wicomico County, Maryland and Sussex County, Delaware to provide their students with outdoor educational experiences to Trap Pond State Park, Ward Museum of Wildfowl Art, or a water ecology field day on school property to create a deeper understanding of their environment.
 Students rotate between stations focusing on water conservation, soils, water quality, and wildlife.
 Children enjoy collecting water quality data, searching for macro invertebrates, and launching bottle rockets.
-If your school is part of the Nanticoke River watershed and interested in being part of our outdoor education experience please contact our Education Coordinator, Mary Poudel.
+If your school is part of the Nanticoke River watershed and interested in being part of our outdoor education experience please contact Education Coordinator Evan Deckers.

 Student-Led Action Projects